 Compilation Of The Merit List

 The maximum marks assigned to the written examination and to the interviews will be equal for each course.
-The maximum marks allotted to the written examination and interview will be 300, 300, 300 and 200 each for admission to Indian Military Academy, Indian Naval Academy, Air Force Academy and Officers training Academy respectively.
-The commission have the discretion to fix qualifying marks in any or all of the subjects of the examination.
+The maximum marks allotted to the written examination and interview will be 300, 300, 300 and 200 each for admission to Indian Military Academy, Indian Naval Academy, Air Force Academy, and Officers Training Academy respectively.
+The commission has the discretion to fix qualifying marks in any or all of the subjects of the examination.

-The minimum qualifying marks in each subject is 20% marks.
-The cut off for the last year i.e., written examination aggregate marks of last qualified candidate in 2016 for each academies are given below:
+The minimum qualifying marks in each subject are 20% marks.
+The cut off for the last year i.e., written examination aggregate marks of last qualified candidate in 2016 for each academy are given below: